pdstat/hackermusings/ctfchallenge/vulnltd/README.md

 OK so lets login to the CMS as guest with a password which is probably monday-sunday :D

-And yes, tuesday gets me in
+And yes, 'tuesday' gets me in

 ![alt](./images/vulnltd-06.png)